nodemailer/wildduck/docs/api.md

 #### PUT /users/{user}/autoreply

-This call prepares the user to support 2FA tokens.
-If 2FA is already enabled then this call fails.
+This call sets up or updates autoreply message for the user.

 **Parameters**

 - **user** (required) is the ID of the user
 - **status** is a boolean that indicates if autoreply messages should be sent (true) or not (false)
 - **subject** is the subject line of autoreply message
-- **message** is text body of the autoreply message
+- **text** is text body of the autoreply message
+- **html** is html body of the autoreply message
+- **start** is the start time of the autoreply
+- **end** is the end time of the autoreply

 **Response fields**

 - **success** should be `true`

+Autoreply update calls can be done partially, eg. only updating status or subject.

 **Example**